-1. Pumpkin Seeds
+1. Pumpkin seeds

 4. Passion fruits

-5. Dried Figs
+5. Dried figs

 On top of that figs contain little acidity and are a blessing for the digestive system.
-Their numerous small seeds provide the gut with many healthy dietary fibers.
+Their numerous small seeds provide the bowels with many healthy dietary fibers.
 That' s why figs can also be used against constipation.
-In that case simply cover some dried fruits with water in the evening, leave them to stand overnight and consume them sober in the morning together with the soaking water.
+In that case, simply cover some dried fruits with water in the evening, leave them to stand overnight and consume them sober in the morning together with the soaking water.

 For a simple and plain snack just split and spit the avocado and sprinkle some pepper and salt on it.
 Before you start to spoon the nutrient dense fruit, make sure to offer the other half to your loved one:)

-7. Fiber rich energy balls with prunes
+7. Energy balls with prunes

 8. Peanut butter protein balls

-Creating high fiber drinks is super easy by adding fiber rich flax seeds to any smoothie or 100% fruit juice you prefer.
+Creating high fiber drinks is super easy by adding flax seeds to any smoothie or 100% fruit juice you prefer.
 Chia seeds work too, but make sure to drink your smoothie immediately, once chia starts to soak the mixture will get too thick to drink.

 If you need to replenish a lot of energy I highly recommend my breakfast smoothie with 7 whole foods ingredients.
 It can easily replace a muesli and keeps you full for many hours.

-10. High fiber clean eating cookies
+10. Clean eating cookies

 These whole grain goodies are better than they look like, especially if you love chewy cookies.
-And the best, they consist of just 2 ingredients: Bananas and fiber rich oats!
+And the best, they consist of just 2 ingredients: Bananas and oats!
 Click here for the easy instructions: clean eating cookies

 11. Raw chocolate raspberry bites

-The great thing about it is that you can store the bites in the freezer.
+The great thing about it is, that you can store the bites in the freezer.
 As filling as they are, my cravings for sweets are satisfied after 1-2 bites.

 And remember the next time you are dreaming of a zero-fiber fast food snack… Think twice, check this list and when in doubt remember, every bite of something comes with an opportunity cost.